chrismahoney/sf-eng-frontend-cmahoney/README.md

 ![Clear Connect](./docs/cli-clearconnect.gif)

-Within the `cli` directory is `explorer.js`, which can be called via NodeJS to *evaluate the dataset associated with a user or an organiation*.
+Within the `cli` directory is `explorer.js`, which can be called via NodeJS to *evaluate the dataset associated with a user or an organization*.

 ### Usage